-That this case raises so many serious issues is not happenstance.
-Everything about this dispute is "unprecedented."
+More fundamentally, all of these issues are unsettled because everything about this case is "unprecedented."
 App.
-218a (Rao, J., dissenting from denial of rehearing en banc).
-It is the first time Congress has ever subpoenaed the personal records of a sitting President, and it is the first time a congressional demand for any presidential records has been upheld.
+140 (Rao, J., dissenting from denial of rehearing en banc).
+This is only the second time a committee has ever subpoenaed the records of a sitting President, and the first time such a demand has been upheld.
 App.
-215a (Katsas, J., dissenting from denial of rehearing en banc).
-Furthermore, it is the first time a court has upheld "a targeted investigation of the President's alleged unlawful conduct under the legislative power."
+138-39 (Katsas, J., dissenting from denial of rehearing en banc).
+Until this case, no court had ever upheld "a targeted investigation of the President's alleged unlawful conduct under the legislative power."
 App.
-120a (Rao, J., dissenting).
-The subpoena, accordingly, "represents an unprecedented assertion of legislative power."
+103 (Rao, J., dissenting).
+The subpoena "represents an unprecedented assertion of legislative power."
 App.
-120a (Rao, J., dissenting).
+103 (Rao, J., dissenting).
+"In our government of three separate and co-equal departments the targeting of the President in a congressional subpoena seeking evidence of illegal conduct is no mere 'twist,' but the whole plot."
+App.
+118.